2021 AEF Faculty Grant Winners

 The competition for the Grants, “designed to provide support for individuals or groups with reasonable expenditures associated with research, scholarly activity or creative projects in the field of animation,” was open to both full- and part-time teachers at accredited post-secondary institutions around the world.

-Applicants for this year’s awards came from educators in Australia, Brazil, India, the United Kingdom, Canada and the United States.
+Applicants for this year’s awards came from educators in Brazil, India, Ireland, the UK, the Netherlands and the United States.
 The committee was very pleased with the high quality and diversity of the proposals submitted this year.
-They covered a variety of original animated projects including short films, VR/AR and interactive projects, scholarly efforts and conference and/or research travel requests.
-The Selection Committee selected five that stood out above the rest.
-So, ASIFA-Hollywood’s Animation Educators Forum is proud to announce, in alphabetic order, the winners of this year’s Faculty Grants:
+They covered a variety of original animated projects including short films, experimental animated documentaries, animation website and podcast development, scholarly efforts to bring national icons out of history, expansion of online animation database materials and/or research travel requests.
+The Selection Committee selected nine projects that stood out above the rest.
+ASIFA-Hollywood’s Animation Educators Forum is proud to announce, in alphabetic order, the winners of this year’s Faculty Grants:

 The Selection Committee thanks all those who applied and encourages those who were not funded this time to do so again next year.